dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 DSP-TOOLS is a Python package with a command line interface that helps you interact with a DSP server.
 The DSP server you interact with can be on a remote server, or on your local machine.
-The following paragraphs give you an overview of how to install and use dsp-tools.
+The following paragraphs give you an overview of how to install and use DSP-TOOLS.